What is child custody?

 Is Child Custody the same as Parental Responsibility?

-Custody (child arrangements) is not the same as Parental Responsibility.
+Child custody (child arrangements) is not the same as Parental Responsibility.

 Parental responsibility is a term that means you have legal rights and duties relating to your child’s upbringing.
 It does not mean you have a right to spend time with your child (if you don’t live with them).
 You can have Parental Responsibility without having custody of your child.